 Any print or online calendar or diary can be used to chart when you bleed, whether and when you have vaginal secretions, and whether you have a range of physical or emotional experiences (including pain or cramps; heavier or lighter flow; change in sexual desire, energy level or mood; swollen or tender breasts; or any difference in your general physical health).
-You can at the Taking Care of Your Fertility website.
+You can find menstrual charts at the Taking Care of Your Fertility website.

 Fertility Awareness Method

 One way of charting your menstrual cycles is to use the fertility awareness method (FAM).
 In addition to being a good tool to assess your gynecological health, FAM is a scientifically validated method of natural birth control and pregnancy achievement.
 It is based on observing and charting body signs such as changes in the cervical fluid and in the color, size and shape of the cervix that reflect whether a woman is fertile on any given day.

 FAM is based on the following scientific principles:

 - Your menstrual cycle can basically be divided into three phases: the preovulatory infertile phase, the fertile phase, and the postovulatory infertile phase.
 You can determine which phase you are in by observing the three primary fertility signs: early morning (waking, or basal body) temperature, cervical fluid, and cervical position.

 - The menstrual cycle is under the direct influence of estrogen and progesterone, and the body provides daily signs about the status of these hormones.
 Estrogen dominates the first part of the cycle; progesterone dominates the latter.
 Another hormone, called luteinizing hormone (LH), is the catalyst that propels the ovary to release the egg.
 LH is the hormone measured in ovulation predictor kits.